 - 12.4.1.
-Centrally administered antivirus software must be installed on all information resources managed by System Administration or Institutions. - 12.4.2.
+Centrally administered antivirus software must be installed on all personal computing information resources managed by System Administration or Institutions. - 12.4.2.
 Antivirus software must be kept current. - 12.4.3.
 Antivirus software must be configured so that users cannot disable or prevent the software from functioning properly. - 12.4.4.
 Information resources must be scanned on a periodic basis for malware, malicious, or unwanted programs. - 12.4.5.
-Computing devices owned by the System Administration and its Institutions must meet the following standards: - 12.4.5.1.
-Communicate with the ePO server every 120 days; - 12.4.5.2.
+Personal computing information resources owned by the System Administration and its Institutions must meet the following standards: - 12.4.5.1.
+Communicate with the security management server every 120 days; - 12.4.5.2.
 Have antivirus definitions installed that are no more than seven days old; and - 12.4.5.3.
-Run supported versions of the antivirus software, ePO agent, and antivirus engine. - 12.4.6.
-IT Managers are responsible for providing the following support to computing devices:
+Run supported versions of the antivirus software, security management server, and antivirus engine. - 12.4.6.
+IT Managers are responsible for providing the following support to computing devices: - 12.4.6.1.

-- 12.4.6.1.
 Installing current versions of antivirus and encryption software on all newly acquired laptops prior to deployment; - 12.4.6.2.
-Ensuring laptop computers receive updates and patches; - 12.4.6.3.
+Ensuring laptop computers receive updates and patches;

+- 12.4.6.3.
 Investigating laptop computers that do not meet the standards established in 12.4.3. of this standard and documenting any variances from compliance; - 12.4.6.4.
 Resolving variances from compliance that fall within their support responsibilities; and - 12.4.6.5.
-Removing laptop computers from ePO when decommissioned or no longer in use. - 12.4.7.
-If variances to compliance described in 12.7.6.4 cannot be resolved, the custodial department must submit a request for a security exception.
+Removing laptop computers from security management server when decommissioned or no longer in use. - 12.4.7.
+If variances to compliance cannot be resolved, the custodial department must submit a request for a security exception.
 Security exception requests must be submitted to the UNT System Office of Chief Information Security Officer and include the following: - 12.4.7.1.
 The custodial department name, location, and contact. - 12.4.7.2.
 The service and asset tag numbers of the laptop computer. - 12.4.7.3.
 Location of the laptop computer. - 12.4.7.4.
 Current use of the laptop computer. - 12.4.7.5.
 Reason why the variance cannot be resolved. - 12.4.7.6.
 Reason why the laptop computer cannot be decommissioned. - 12.4.7.7.
 Compensating controls that may mitigate the risk of non-compliance. - 12.4.7.8.
-Supplemental documentation that may exist in support of the request. - 12.4.7.9.
-The UNT System Office of the Chief Information Security Officer will provide an approval or rejection of the request to the custodial department. - 12.4.7.10.
-The UNT System Office of the Chief Information Security Officer may revoke security exceptions at any time.
+Supplemental documentation that may exist in support of the request.